-Shortage of time to host back-to-back global qualifiers for both 2020 and 2021 Men’s T20 World Cup’s in Australia and India could force ICC to change the qualification pathway for the 2021 event.
+Shortage of time to host back-to-back global qualifiers for both 2020 and 2021 Men’s T20 World Cup’s in Australia and India have forced ICC to change the qualification pathway process for the 2021 event.

-The idea being discussed right now is to allow the Super 12 teams from the 2020 edition to gain automatic entry into the 2021 edition.
+The idea that was discussed and is now implemented is to allow the Super 12 teams from the 2020 edition to gain automatic entry into the 2021 edition.
 Eight of those 12 are in the main draw for 2020 based on ICC rankings, while four others (Sri Lanka, Bangladesh, Ireland, PNG, Netherlands, Namibia, Scotland and Oman will compete for the spots in the first round of 2020 T20 World Cup) will join them in the Super 12 stage.
-The four remaining spots for 2021 T20 World Cup would be decided by the winners of regional finals.
+The four remaining spots for 2021 T20 World Cup would be decided by the staging of the two global qualifiers.

 Did you know that 20 countries have ODI status and 104 countries have T20I status?
 Or that Scotland will host New Zealand in ODI cricket in 2020?
 Or, Thailand will play in 2020 Women’s T20 World Cup in Australia?
 Or, Japan and Nigeria will play in 2020 ICC U19 CWC in South Africa?
 Most people are missing out on the world of Associate Cricket.
 Are you one of them?
 Follow us at www.facebook.com/czarsportzauto or www.twitter.com/Emerging_93 to get all updates and news about the Global Associate Cricket World and how it works outside the Test playing circuit.